-- 1. explain the document object model behind HTML and its relation to CSS; - 2. discuss the principles and basic mechanisms of reactive website design; - 3. analyze the interactions between web applications and web services.

-- 4. use languages such as Java, Kotlin, or Swift to implement mobile web applications; - 5. use web standards such as HTML, CSS, and JavaScript to implement web applications running in standard web browsers.
+- 1. explain the document object model behind HTML and its relation to CSS; - 2. discuss the principles and basic mechanisms of reactive website design; - 3. analyze the interactions between web applications and web services. - 4. use languages such as Java, Kotlin, or Swift to implement mobile web applications;

-Stoyan Stefanov: JavaScript Patterns, O'Reilly Media, 2010.

-Alexey Soshin: Hands-on Design Patterns with Kotlin, Packt Publishing, 2018.

-Alex Banks, Eve Porcello: Learning React: Functional Web Development.with React and Flux, O'Reilly, 2017.

-Scope: First group of intended learning outcomes of the module

-Module Component 2: Project

-Assessment Type: Project Weight: 50%

-Scope: Second group of intended learning outcomes of the module

-Completion: To pass this module, the examination of each module component has to be passed with at least
+use web standards such as HTML, CSS, and JavaScript to implement web applications running in standard we browsers.
+Indicative Literature Stoyan Stefanov: JavaScript Patterns, O'Reilly Media, 2010.
+Alexey Soshin: Hands-on Design Patterns with Kotlin, Packt Publishing ;, 2018.
+Alex Banks, Eve Porcello: Learning React: Functional Web Development nt.with React and Flux, O'Reilly, 2017.
+Usability and Relationship to other Modules Examination Type: Module Component Examinations Module Component 1: Lecture Assessment Type: Written examination Duration: 120 min Weight: 50% Scope: First group of intended learning outcomes of the module Module Component 2: Project Assessment Type: Project Weight: 50% Scope: Second group of intended learning outcomes of the module Completion: To pass this module, the examination of each module co mponent has to be passed with at least 45%.